carla-simulator/carla/Util/Docker/README.md

 This is required due to lacking GPU support for the NVIDIA runtime in the default version of Docker-Compose in the pre-configured Canonical apt sources.*

-*Note: It's important to by logged in as user account having uid=1000 for file permissions when bind mounting the Git repository into the container.
+*Note: It's important to be logged in as user account having uid=1000 for file permissions when bind mounting the Git repository into the container.
 So, be cautious with multi-user workstations as it might not work right away without some chmod effort.*